5k1pp/Red-Team-Engagement-Simulation/README.md

 # Red-Team-Simulation-1
-A Red Team engagement that exposed Child and Parent Domain Controllers
+A Red Team engagement that exposes Child and Parent Domain Controllers

 ### **Initial Access SCOPE of Engagement :**

 ## **[172.16.25.0/24](http://172.16.25.0/24) [ONLY 172.16.25.1 is out of scope]**

-### Objective:

 ### Objective: